jasonknight/gopress/docs.md

 ```go
 func (o *PostMeta) FindByMetaKey(_findByMetaKey string) ([]*PostMeta, error)
 ```
-FindByMetaKey dynamic finder for meta_key -> []*PostMeta,error Generic and
-programatically generator finder for PostMeta
+FindByMetaKey searchs against the primary key meta_key and will return []*PostMeta,error This method is a programatically generated finder for PostMeta

 ```go